 Many policymakers remain in thrall of the "free market" voucher.
 They have yet to grasp that Section 8 vouchers establish no real private market, but are instead merely a categorical income assistance program that has helped to form and perpetuate a social and economic underclass.
 Republicans have often acquiesced in Section 8 program's growth, while urban Democrats use the program's growing funding to shower benefits on their constituents.

 To its credit, the George W. Bush administration tried to freeze funding on traditional Section 8 vouchers, and it pushed for the more than 2,000 local housing authorities across the country to make vouchers less of an open-ended benefit.
-(To its discredit, however, it also proposed that Section 8 payments be allowed to be used as downpayments on homes!)
-While Section 8 was originally a Republican program, Democrats have consistently come to the defense of the program, blocked cuts and reforms, and successfully promoted expansion.
+While Section 8 was originally a Republican program, Democrats have consistently come to the defense of it, blocked cuts and reforms, and successfully promoted expansion.

 Private Markets and Low-Cost Housing

-Supporters of subsidized housing have, for more than 70 years, acted on the belief that private markets cannot provide adequate housing for lower-income families.
-New Deal administrator Harold Ickes frequently made such claims in support of housing subsidies.19 Ickes claimed that "slums cannot be eradicated except on the basis of a government subsidy."20 In 1935, Catherine Bauer—an influential public housing crusader at the time—claimed that private housing markets could not serve fully two-thirds of Americans, and thus most people would need public housing assistance.
-The same year, prominent architect Albert Mayer claimed in a New York Times op-ed that 50 percent of the population could not afford to rent in private dwellings.21
+For eight decades, supporters of subsidized housing have acted on the belief that private markets cannot provide adequate housing for lower-income families.
+New Deal administrator Harold Ickes frequently made such claims in support of housing subsidies.21 Ickes claimed that "slums cannot be eradicated except on the basis of a government subsidy."22 In 1935, Catherine Bauer — an influential public housing crusader at the time — claimed that private housing markets could not serve fully two-thirds of Americans, and thus most people would need public housing assistance.
+The same year, prominent architect Albert Mayer claimed in a New York Times op-ed that 50 percent of the population could not afford to rent in private dwellings.23

-Before federal subsidy programs were begun, and before the widespread use of detailed housing regulations and zoning ordinances, private markets did a good job of provided housing for lower-income Americans.
-During the period from 1890 to 1930, for example, vast amounts of new working-class housing were built in American cities.
-In Philadelphia during that period, for instance, some 299,000 brick row homes were built—and many of them were so solid that they are still in use.
+Before federal subsidy programs, and before the widespread use of detailed housing regulations and zoning ordinances, private markets did a good job of provided housing for lower-income Americans.
+From 1890 to 1930, for example, vast amounts of new working-class housing were built in American cities.
+In Philadelphia during that period some 299,000 brick row homes were built — and many of them were so solid that they are still in use.
 Data from that period show that a significant percentage of residents of poor neighborhoods did not live in overcrowded tenements, but instead lived in small homes that they owned or in homes where the owners lived and rented out space.

 Even in the poorest neighborhoods, housing was rarely abject.
 A 1907 report by the U.S. Immigration Commission, for instance, found that in the eastern cities, crowding in such neighborhoods was by no means overwhelming.
-"Eighty-four of every 100 of the homes studied are in good or fair condition," wrote the commission.22 True, many lived without hot water or their own bathrooms, but this was a time in America that was far less wealthy than today in general, and rental costs, contrary to legend, were not unduly burdensome.
-A 1909 study by the President's Homes Commission of Washington, D.C., found that a majority of the 1,200 families surveyed paid but 17.5 percent of their income for housing costs.23 Many of the poor—just like the "emerging" class that Woods and Kennedy described—lived in small homes they owned or in small buildings in which the owner lived.
+"Eighty-four of every 100 of the homes studied are in good or fair condition," wrote the commission.24 True, many lived without hot water or their own bathrooms, but this was a time in America that was far less wealthy than today in general, and rental costs, contrary to legend, were not unduly burdensome.
+A 1909 study by the President's Homes Commission of Washington, D.C., found that a majority of the 1,200 families surveyed paid but 17.5 percent of their income for housing costs.25 Many of the poor — just like the "emerging" class that Woods and Kennedy described — lived in small homes they owned or in small buildings in which the owner lived.

 It is true that even with relaxed building and housing codes, we might not be able to build brand-new housing within the reach of all those with low incomes.
 But housing structures last for decades, which facilitates the continual passing along of gradually older homes to those of more modest means.
 When new homes are built for the middle class, their homes are passed along to the lower middle class.
 When lower-middle-class families move up to better accommodations, they pass their homes and apartments along to those who are poorer, and so it goes.